alexia1107/entain-challenge-frontend/README.md

-# Getting Started with Create React App
+## Movie Library Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.

+## Overview
+This Movie Library Application allows users to browse movies, search by title, and filter by genres.
+It is built using React, Redux Toolkit (RTK Query), and Material UI.
+The app fetches movie and genre data from a backend API.

-## Available Scripts
+## Features
+Search for movies by title
+Filter movies by genre
+View movie details including posters and descriptions Responsive design using Material UI
+Backend API integration for fetching movie and genre data Available Scripts
 In the project directory, you can run:

-### `npm start`
+npm start

-Runs the app in the development mode.\
+Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `npm test`
+npm test

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about running tests for more information.

-### `npm run build`
+npm run build

-Builds the app for production to the `build` folder.\
+Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`
+npm run eject

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**
+Note: this is a one-way operation.
+Once you eject, you can’t go back!

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+## Project Structure

+├── public
+├── src
+│   ├── components
+│   │   └── MovieList.tsx          # Main movie listing component
+│   ├── store
+│   │   ├── movieSlice.ts          # Redux slice using RTK Query for fetching movies and genres
+│   │   └── store.ts               # Configures the Redux store
+│   ├── interfaces
+│   │   └── movie-model.ts         # Movie and genre type definitions
+│   ├── App.tsx                    # Main application component
+│   ├── index.tsx                  # Entry point, setting up Redux store provider
+│   └── styles
+│       └── list-movies.css        # Custom styles for the movie list component
+├── package.json
+└── README.md

+## API Endpoints
+The frontend interacts with a backend API to fetch movies and genres.

+## Endpoints:
+GET /api/movies/popular: Fetches popular movies.
+GET /api/movies/genre?genreId={genreId}: Fetches movies based on genre.
+GET /api/movies/search?query={searchQuery}: Fetches movies based on a search query.
+GET /api/genres: Fetches available genres.
+Ensure that your backend API is running on http://localhost:3001.

+## State Management
+State management is handled using Redux Toolkit and RTK Query for API calls and caching.
+This ensures efficient data fetching and caching for movies and genres, minimizing unnecessary re-fetching.

+## Troubleshooting
+Backend not working: Ensure that the backend API is running at http://localhost:3001.
+CORS errors: If fetching from an external API, make sure the API allows CORS for your frontend.
-## Learn More
+Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the Create React App documentation.

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn more about React, check out the React documentation.